To all the roles I’ve loved before:

 Tom O’Keefe, Reel, 2026

 On film, I loved playing Bobby in Craig Brewer’s Song Sung Blue, starring Hugh Jackman and Kate Hudson.
 It’s a fantastic movie made by wonderful people ABOUT wonderful people.
-It’s about music and love and life and family and dreams and yeah, yeah, yeah, I know what you are thinking, but it’s true.
-It’s true.
-And it’s great.
+It’s about music and love and life and family and dreams.
+It’s great.
 It’s also the first time I was actually punched in the face on film.
 I’d gladly let the wonderful Jim Belushi do it again, anytime.

 Song Sung Blue (2025)